khklau/mod_tile_rs/README.md

 # mod_tile_rs
-A Rust implementation of the tile module for Apache 2 webserver.
+A prototype Rust implementation of the tile module for Apache 2 webserver.
+It is currently in pre-alpha status.